Large Sample Properties of Matching for Balance: Matching for aggregate covariate balance

 We study matching methods that directly balance the empirical distributions of the observed covariates.
-Examples of these methods are \citet{zubizarreta2012using}, \citet{diamond2013genetic}, and \citet{nikolaev2013balance}; other related examples are \citet{fogarty2015discrete}, \citet{pimentel2015large} and \citet{kallus2016generalized}.
-At a high level, these methods aim to balance certain transformations of the covariates that span a function space (see \citealt{wang2019minimal} for a discussion).
+Examples of these methods are \citet{zubizarreta2012using}, \citet{diamond2013genetic}, and \citet{nikolaev2013balance}; other related examples include \citet{fogarty2015discrete}, \citet{pimentel2015large} and \citet{kallus2020generalized}.
+At a high level, these methods aim to balance the covariates or certain transformations of them that span a function space (see \citealt{wang2020minimal} for a discussion).
 We call these matching methods \emph{matching for balance}.
-Extending the formulation in \citet{zubizarreta2014matching}, we write these methods as follows
+Extending the formulation in \citet{zubizarreta2014matching}, we study the following matching method

-where $m_{ij}$ is a binary decision variable that indicates whether unit $i$ is matched to unit $j$ (\Cref{eq:matchismatch}). \Cref{eq:matchcardcondition} and \Cref{eq:matchcardcondition_2} require each treated unit be matched to $M$ control units, and each control unit be matched to $M$ treated units. \Cref{eq:matchtrt2ctrl} enforces that each treated unit is not matched to another treated unit, nor is a control unit matched to another control; only matches from different treatment groups are allowed.
+where $m_{ij}$ is a binary decision variable that indicates whether unit $i$ is matched to unit $j$ (\Cref{eq:matchismatch}). \Cref{eq:matchcardcondition,eq:matchcardcondition_2} require each treated unit be matched to $M$ control units, and each control unit be matched to $M$ treated units, respectively. \Cref{eq:matchtrt2ctrl} enforces that each treated unit is not matched to another treated unit, nor that a control unit is matched to another control unit; in other words, only matches between different treatment groups are allowed.
 Finally, \Cref{eq:matchcovbalcondition,eq:matchcovbalcondition_2} ensure that the covariate distributions of the matched treated and control units are balanced.
 In these constraints, the functions $B_k(\cdot)$ are suitable transformations of the covariates.
+Each of them maps the multivariate covariate vector $X_i$ into a suitable summary scalar.
 For example, they can be polynomials or wavelets.
 Thus, \Cref{eq:matchcovbalcondition,eq:matchcovbalcondition_2} constrain the imbalances in these basis functions in the matched sample up to a level $\delta_k$.
-The constant $\delta_k$ is a tuning parameter chosen by the investigator (see \citealt{wang2019minimal} for a tuning algorithm for $\delta_k$).
+The constant $\delta_k$ is a tuning parameter chosen by the investigator. \citet{zhao2019covariate} and \citet{wang2020minimal} describe algorithms to automatically select the tuning parameter $\delta_k$ in covariate balance optimization problems like (\ref{eq:matchobjective})--(\ref{eq:matchcovbalcondition_2}).